Top 7 Common Passport Application Mistakes

 6. Child Support Payments

-If you owe anything over $2,500 in child support payments, your passport application will be rejected.
+If you owe anything over $2,500 in child support payments, you can see your passport application rejected due to this reason.
 It's best to make sure all your child support payments are up-to-date before you apply for a new passport.

 7. Signature Errors on the Passport Application